sampsyo/approxbib/approxbib.md

 typically instructions [@palem-arcs; @thaker-iiswc06; @flikker; @llfi].
-This conclusion reflects the safety principle in : certain program components, especially those involved in control flow, need to be protected from all of approximation’s effects.
+This conclusion reflects the safety principle in : certain program components, especially those involved in control flow, need to be protected from all of approximation's effects.

-This work tends to assume an existing, domain-specific notion of “quality” for each application.
+This work tends to assume an existing, domain-specific notion of "quality" for each application.
 As the principle in suggests, these quality metrics need careful consideration: one quality metric is not necessarily just as good as another.
 Recent work has proposed guidelines for rigorous quality measurement [@wddd-quality].